ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 ##### Timing in electronics and computing
 - datasheets, levels of abstraction)
-- "reactive" article in micro:bit reference
+- [The micro:bit - a reactive system](https://makecode.microbit.org/device/reactive) article in micro:bit reference
-- process scheduling
+- process scheduling (fibers, interrupts, events, scheduling)
 - communication protocols
 - the processor and interrupts

+##### The delay in the micro:bit driven ripple counter
+- the delay in the micro:bit which limits the frequency of the CLK signal
+- comparison of two implementations
+  - w/ `onPulsed` on every change (asynchronous via _interrupt_)
+    - `onPulsed` triggers on level change and argument is the new (i.e. "to") level (verify)
+  - w/o (synchronous via _polling_)

 Links:
   - https://en.wikipedia.org/wiki/Barrel_shifter